kaochenlong/eddie-vim/README.md

         ln -s eddie-vim/gvimrc .gvimrc

-9. if you use Powerline under Ubuntu or something which can not show the correct icons/fonts on the bottom, you can check [this link](https://github.com/scotu/ubuntu-mono-powerline), it looks pretty nice.
+9. if you use Airline under Ubuntu or something which can not show the correct icons/fonts on the bottom, you can check [this link](https://github.com/Lokaltog/powerline-fonts), patch the font and it should look pretty nice.

 10. you may need to install `ack` or `silver searcher` first if you use `ack.vim`.